bezmoradi/tutorials/go/13-json.md

 }
 ```

-## When to Use `Encode` And `Decode` Functions
+## When to Use `Encode` and `Decode` Functions

-So far we have seen that if we have a struct and want to convert it to JSON, we can simply use `Marshal` function or when we want to convert a JSON object back to a struct, we can use the `Unmarshal` function.
-Basically, the `Encode` and `Decode` can be also used for the same purposes respectively.
-The difference though is that they work with a stream of data.
+So far we have seen that if we have a struct and want to convert it to JSON, we can use the `Marshal` function, and when we want to convert a JSON object back to a struct, we can use the `Unmarshal` function.
+The `Encode` and `Decode` methods serve the same purposes respectively, but they work with streams of data rather than in-memory byte slices.

-For example, the `Decode` method reads JSON input from an `io.Reader` (like a file, network stream, or string reader) and directly decodes it into a value.
-It's more low-level and provides streaming JSON decoding which can be useful when dealing with large JSON documents that can't fit entirely in memory.
-It's often used when you need to continuously read JSON objects from a stream without loading the entire stream into memory at once.
-But `Unmarshal` function, on the other hand, takes a slice of bytes containing JSON data and populates a struct.
-It's more high-level and simpler to use as it operates on a byte slice (usually read from an entire file or an HTTP response) and parses the entire JSON at once.
-It's generally used when you have the entire JSON payload in memory and want to parse it.
+### Marshal/Unmarshal vs Encode/Decode

+**Use Marshal/Unmarshal when:**
+- You have the entire JSON payload already in memory (as a `[]byte` or string)
+- Working with small to medium-sized JSON documents
+- You need the simplest API for one-shot conversions

+**Use Encode/Decode when:**
+- Reading from or writing to I/O streams (files, network connections, HTTP requests/responses)
+- Processing large JSON documents that shouldn't be loaded entirely into memory
+- Working with streaming data or multiple JSON objects in sequence
+- You want to avoid intermediate buffer allocations

+**Performance considerations:** `Marshal` must allocate a complete `[]byte` buffer to hold the entire encoded result before returning. `Encode` writes incrementally to the underlying `io.Writer`, which can be more memory-efficient for large payloads.
+Similarly, `Unmarshal` requires the entire JSON document in memory as a `[]byte`, while `Decode` can read from streams.
+For large payloads or high-throughput scenarios, streaming with `Encode`/`Decode` reduces memory pressure and can improve performance by avoiding large buffer allocations.

+### Understanding io.Writer and io.Reader Interfaces

-In order to understand the inner working of `Encode` And `Decode` functions, we need to know a little bit about the `Writer` interface in Go (`https://pkg.go.dev/io#Writer`).
+To understand how `Encode` and `Decode` work, we need to know about the [`io.Writer`](https://pkg.go.dev/io#Writer) interface in Go.

 ```go
 type Writer interface {